 I remember the very first time I saw one of the template sheets and was filled with questions, even scepticism: but could it actually work?
 Don’t students need individual comments?
 How will they know what to work on?
 How will they improve?
 But still, the promise alone was enough to try it.
 I mean if it did work then it would be a game changer, and I don’t mean this as a cliche, but genuinely it would forever change how I approached ‘marking’.

 So, I tried it out.
 And it worked…ish.
 It’s not that it fell short of its promise, and I could see it really could change everything, but it just didn’t quite fit.
-Since then I’ve tried countless templates and tweaks and iterations of whole class feedback, some with coded feedback, some retaining marginal annotation, some with none, some with just ticks, some without.
+Since then I’ve tried countless templates and tweaks and iterations of whole class feedback, some with coded feedback, some retaining marginal annotation, some with just ticks, some without.

 This is a post outlining what, after much deliberation and experimentation, I now use for WCF.
 My process won’t work for everyone just as many previous templates didn’t work for me.
 But, maybe it might offer some ideas because, for me at least, finally, WCF has lived up to its promise.